Jussie Smollett blasted by Chicago police for exploiting city's racial divide for personal gain

 Police said the brothers were no longer suspects and were cooperating with the investigation.
 A police source told NBC News that the probe had shifted into whether Smollett staged the assault and paid the brothers.

-Johnson said Thursday that the brothers wore gloves during the staged attack and "punched him a little bit."
+Police Superintendent Johnson said earlier Thursday that Smollett paid the men with a check.
+During the staged attack, the brothers wore gloves and "punched him a little bit," the police superintendent said.
 He said he believes the scratches and bruises on Smollett's face were "most likely self-inflicted."

 Detectives also believe Smollett wanted the assault captured on surveillance camera, but did not realize the camera near where the incident happened was facing in the wrong direction.